druleton/druleton/docs/command-install.md

 #### 2. Cleanup
 The directories, as defined in `config/install/cleanup.sh` will be deleted.

-#### 3. Make
+#### 3. Composer
 Drupal core, contributed modules, themes and libraries will be downloaded and unpacked in the `web` directory.

-The core version and the modules, themes and libraries as well as optional patches that needs to be applied to them, are defined in the make files.
+The core version and the modules, themes and libraries as well as optional patches that needs to be applied to them, are defined in the composer files.
-See [make configuration documentation][link-config-make].
+See [composer configuration documentation][link-config-composer].

 #### 4. Drupal installation
 Drupal will be installed using the installation profile and database credentials